ShakedDanZilberman/Magdad/yolo/dataset/README.roboflow.txt

-camera training - v4 2025-01-15 10:06pm
+IR camera training - v3 2025-01-22 5:53pm
 ==============================

-This dataset was exported via roboflow.com on January 15, 2025 at 8:07 PM GMT
+This dataset was exported via roboflow.com on January 22, 2025 at 3:53 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects